peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

-* A decimal number rounded to the closest integer representable in the given precision.
+* An arbitrary-precision decimal number rounded to the closest integer representable in the given precision.
 If the result can't fit the precision, additional digits are discarded to make it fit.
-Signals FlagInvalid and returns not-a-number (NaN) if the precision context defines an exponent range, the new exponent must be changed to 0 when rounding, and 0 is outside of the valid range of the arithmetic context.
+Signals FlagInvalid and returns not-a-number (NaN) if the arithmetic context defines an exponent range, the new exponent must be changed to 0 when rounding, and 0 is outside of the valid range of the arithmetic context.

 ### RoundToIntegralExact
     @Deprecated public EDecimal RoundToIntegralExact​(EContext ctx)